AdobeDocs/pass.ko-KR/help/authentication/integration-guide-programmers/legacy/notes-technical/sfsafariviewcontroller-support-on-ios-sdk-32.md

 exl-id: 6691550f-c36f-4fae-aa77-082ca7d8a60a
 source-git-commit: 3818dce9847ae1a0da19dd7decc6b7a6a74a46cc
 workflow-type: tm+mt
-source-wordcount: '436'
+source-wordcount: '432'
 ht-degree: 0%

 ---

-# (기존) iOS SDK 3.2 이상에서 SFSafaariViewController 지원 {#sfsafariviewcontroller-support-on-ios-sdk-3.2}
+# (기존) iOS SDK 3.2+에서 SFSafariViewController 지원 {#sfsafariviewcontroller-support-on-ios-sdk-3.2}

 >[!NOTE]
 >